yshp57/dsc-1-02-05-while-loops-break-continue-online-ds-pt-100118/README.md

 print(check_count)
 ```

 See that?!
-We have cut down on the different checks we perform by one half (50%)!
+We have cut down on the different checks we perform by half (50%)!
 And on top of that, to get the same result we have to have a **nested** if statement, which is, technically put, ***gross***.
-All joking aside, nested if statements should be avoided if they can be since they make our code less readable and therefore harder to maintain ontop of being half as efficient as our previous code.
+All joking aside, nested `if` statements should be avoided if they can be since they make our code less readable and therefore harder to maintain ontop of being half as efficient as our previous code.

-It's imperative to note that these excess checks could represent much more expensive operations in our code.
+It's important to note that these excess checks could represent much more expensive operations in our code.
 So, it is important to try and use `break` and `continue` when it makes sense.

 ## Summary